MaverickPeter/MR_SLAM/README.md

 <!-- ABOUT THE PROJECT -->
 ## **About The Project**

-This is a C++ library with ROS interface to manage multi-robot maps.
-It contains a pluggable front-end [FAST-LIO2](https://github.com/hku-mars/FAST_LIO), a pluggable loop closure method [DiSCO](https://github.com/MaverickPeter/DiSCO-pytorch) / [RING](https://arxiv.org/abs/2204.07992). and a global manager that handles submaps, loop closure and back-end optimization.
+This is a C++ library with ROS interfaces to manage multi-robot maps.
+It contains a pluggable front-end [FAST-LIO2](https://github.com/hku-mars/FAST_LIO), pluggable loop closure methods [DiSCO](https://github.com/MaverickPeter/DiSCO-pytorch) / [RING](https://arxiv.org/abs/2204.07992). and a global manager that handles submaps, loop candidates and optimization results.
 The optimizer is mainly based on [GTSAM](https://github.com/borglab/gtsam) and [dist-mapper](https://github.com/CogRob/distributed-mapper).
-The system provides a 3D pointcloud map and a 2.5D elevation map output.
+The system provides a 3D pointcloud map and an optional 2.5D elevation map output.
 The output elevation map can be easily converted to a costmap for navigation.

 **Author: Peter XU (Xuecheng XU)<br />
 Affiliation: [ZJU-Robotics Lab](https://github.com/ZJU-Robotics-Lab)<br />